Everything to Know About Google's New Pixel Smartphone

 Google on Wednesday announced the Google Pixel 2, which comes in either 5-inch or 6-inch screen size options.
+The smaller Pixel 2 will start at $649, while the Pixel XL begins at $849.
+Both phones are immediately available for preorder.

 The new Pixel includes an organic light emitting diode screen, (OLED), just like Apple's iPhone X and Samsung's Galaxy phones.
 Both Pixel 2 phones are water and dust resistant and the screen now occupies more space on the front of the phone.
 The smaller phone will be available in blue, black and white, while the larger model comes in black and white options.
+For a limited time, Google will also be including a Home Mini speaker with Pixel 2 purchases.

 Google focused on improving the user interface with its new Pixel phones.
 Both devices now have an always-on display that shows the time and date when the screen is turned off, similar to Samsung's Galaxy phones.
 A new feature called Active Edge makes it possible to squeeze the sides of the phone to summon the Google Assistant — it means you can activate Google's voice helper without speaking or pressing a button.